Radomír Kolář: Work

-He worked as well on illustrations of books and school textbooks, for example books of Jan Neruda, Maxim Gorky and Petr Jilemnický and of the newspaper Mladá Fronta.
+He worked as well on illustrations of books and school textbooks, for example books of Jan Neruda, Maxim Gorky and Petr Jilemnický and of the newspaper Mladá fronta DNES.
 He is the author of several issues of stamps: for the XXIII Olympic Games in Los Angeles in 1984, for the World Cup in Italy in 1990 Italia 90, for the 1994 Winter Olympics, and for the re-opening of the Prague Zoo.

 His work is characterized by an expressive realism and the monumental thematic paintings (The cycles of May Day, Horse Racing, Paths of Memories) emphasize a solid composition and expressive monochrome colour.
 The Horácká Gallery in Nové Město na Moravě has one of his paintings in its collections, entitled Don Quixote.